hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > With one who prints "professor" in his bill,
 >
-> 'Twas done to try the great professor's skill.
+> It was done to try the great professor's skill.
 >
 > With this proposal, he directly closed,
 >